AgHHL/lics2022/README.md

 ### Analysis_more.thy
   * some results about derivatives
   * some lemmas in real functions like MVT and IVT
-  * definitions of states, ode and ode solution
+  * definitions of state, ode and ode solution

 ### BigStepSimple.thy
   * Big-step semantics
   * definition of valid
-  * some Hoare rules
+  * Hoare rules for discrete process

 ### BigStepContinuous.thy
   * Hoare rules for ode and ode interrupt